Port Chester, New York: U.S. Post Office

-The United States Post Office (Port Chester, New York) is an historic post office building located on Westchester Avenue.
-It was designed by consulting architects Zoller and Muller for the Office of the Supervising Architect, built in 1932-1933, and listed on the National Register of Historic Places in 1989.

-It is a one-story symmetrical building faced with brick and trimmed in limestone and granite in the Colonial Revival style.
+Port Chester's United States Post Office is a historic building on Westchester Avenue.
+It was designed by consulting architects Zoller and Muller for the Office of the Supervising Architect, built in 1932–1933, and listed on the National Register of Historic Places in 1989.
+It is a symmetrical, one-story building faced with brick and trimmed in limestone and granite in the Colonial Revival style.
 The front facade features a projecting central pavilion with a shallow portico composed of two pairs of limestone Corinthian columns echoed by Corinthian pilasters.

-The lobby features an array of four large New Deal murals and nine slightly smaller lunettes, designed by Domenico Mortellito with Treasury Relief Art Project (TRAP) funding, and installed in 1936.
-They depict a wide range of human activities from fire fighting and ship building, to baking, iron working, medicine, music, and teaching.
+The lobby features an array of four large New Deal murals and nine slightly smaller lunettes, designed by Domenico Mortellito with Treasury Relief Art Project (TRAP) funding and installed in 1936.
+They depict a wide range of human activities, including firefighting, shipbuilding, baking, iron working, medicine, music, and teaching.

 Parks and recreation

 Port Chester has at least six parks, together totaling nearly 50 acre: